$D_{s0}^*(2317)$ and $B_{s0}^*$ as molecular states: Formalism

-Since no neutral $D_s^*$ state exists, the $u$ channel diagrams for the $DK\to DK$ amplitude are absent.
+Since no neutral $D_s^*$ state exists, the $u$ channel diagrams for $D^0K^+\to D^+K^0$ amplitude are absent.
 We will discuss this effect later.
 The $D_s^+\pi^0$ channel provides a background.
 The two $DK$ channels play key roles in generating the $D_{s0}^*(2317)$ resonance, while the $D_s^+\eta$ channel shifts the pole position.
-We list the cutoff parameters in Table~\ref{tab:1}.

 The matrix elements of $\mathcal{V}$ are depicted in Fig.~\ref{fig:2}.
 We observe that the transition amplitudes $\mathcal{V}_{D_s^+\pi^0\to D^0K^+}$ and $\mathcal{V}_{D_s^+\pi^0\to D^+K^0}$ dominate over all other contributions, primarily due to the large coupling constants in the $D^*$ exchange diagrams in the $u$ channel.
-The $DK\to DK$ amplitudes provide significant contributions because of the large value of $g_{DD^*P}$ in the $u$ channel.
-The $D_s^+\eta \to DK$ amplitude contains the SU(3) symmetric factor of $1/\sqrt{6}$, which is smaller than that of $1/\sqrt{2}$ for the $D_s^+\pi^0$ channel.
+The $DK\to DK$ amplitudes provide significant contributions because of the large value of $g_{DD^*\mathcal{M}}$ in the $u$ channel.
+The $D_s^+\eta \to DK$ amplitude contains the SU(3) symmetric factor of $1/\sqrt{6}$, which is smaller than that of $1/\sqrt{2}$ for the $D_s^+\pi^0$ channel as shown in Appendix.~\ref{app:a1}.
 Consequently, it gives a smaller contribution to the $T$-matrix.
 In the case of the $D^0K^+\to D^+K^0$ amplitudes, no $u$ channel process is allowed due to the absence of the neutral $D_s^*$.
 As a result, its contribution is expected to be marginal.

 We are now in a position to evaluate the coupled integral equations.
 The scattering amplitude is defined by

 where $P_i$ and $P_f$ denote the total four-momenta of the initial and final states, respectively.
 We use the Blankenbecler-Sugar three-dimensional reduction for the Bethe-Salpeter equations~\cite{Blankenbecler:1965gx, Aaron:1968aoz}: